doriangirard9/VideoML/DOCUMENTATION.md

 # Image on a video clip with an offset
 image "image.png" on video_clip wait 2s

+# Image on a video clip at a specific position
+image "image.png" on video_clip at (left, bottom)

 # Full example
-image "image.png" on video_clip wait 2s for 5s
+image "image.png" on video_clip wait 2s for 5s at (left, bottom)
 ```

 ## Video clips